 All things considered, GEICO is the cheapest car insurance company in Utah on average.

-That is, unless you qualify for USAA, which is often ranked one of the best and cheapest car insurance providers everywhere, including Utah.
+That is unless you qualify for USAA, which is often ranked as one of the best and cheapest car insurance providers everywhere, including Utah.
 USAA is an insurance company specifically for military members, active or retired, and their families.
 The table below provides the cheapest insurers in Utah overall.

 But did you know your average commute can affect your car insurance premiums?

 What are commute rates by companies?